Energy and Water Resilience and Security

 You are here

-The Federal Energy Management Program (FEMP) partners with key stakeholders to guide the development of portfolio resilience planning for the strategic integration of advanced, secure technologies.
+The Federal Energy Management Program (FEMP) partners with key stakeholders to guide the development of resilience planning for the strategic integration of advanced, secure technologies.
 FEMP also works to address energy management challenges and risks from cybersecurity threats.

 FEMP guides agencies through a comprehensive approach to resilience planning that addresses continuity of operations focus areas, including energy and water requirements, communications, transportation, facilities, and technology solutions.

 FEMP empowers, educates, and trains federal agencies on how to actively identify, prioritize, and mitigate the risks of cyber or physical attacks on facility-related control systems while maintaining the required level of service for efficient operations.

 Tool helps organizations manage the risk to critical missions from disruptions in energy and water services.

 Fact sheet provides analysis of a U.S. Coast Guard Yard project to install four 1-MW reciprocating generators that run off landfill gas.

 Fact sheet describes the Federal Energy Management Program energy and water resilience program to assist agencies with strategic resilience planning.